What's Happening on the Boulevard

 Rowan Boulevard Apartments

-Built in two phases, the Rowan Boulevard Apartments complex, which opened in 2009 and 2010, houses 884 students in 28 one-bedroom efficiency units and 214 four-bedroom suites.
+Built in two phases, the Rowan Boulevard Apartments complex house 884 students in 28 one-bedroom efficiency units and 214 four-bedroom suites.

 Barnes & Noble Collegiate Superstore